Digital Silk’s Construction Website Design Best Practices, Header-To-Footer

 - Optimize your website messaging for search engines to increase organic traffic

-Construction web design typography best practices:
+Construction website design typography best practices:

 - Use clean ADA-compliant typography that is consistent throughout your band representation